Venues of the 1980 Winter Olympics

-For the 1980 Winter Olympics in Lake Placid, New York, United States, a total of seven sports venues were used.
-All five of the venues used for the 1932 Winter Olympics were also used at the 1980 Winter Games with adjustments.
-These adjustments included electronic scoreboards, increased refrigeration, and the addition of a separate luge track.
-This was the last Winter Olympics where there were separate bobsleigh and luge tracks.
-The closest finish in Olympic history in cross-country skiing led skiing officials to time future events in hundredths of a second rather than tenths of a second.
-This would also apply to biathlon events.
-Eric Heiden won five gold medals at the speed skating oval while the "Miracle on Ice" took place between Americans and Soviets at the Olympic Center.
-In the late 1990s, the luge track was demolished and a new combination track was constructed in time for the only Winter Goodwill Games held.
-The sliding venue was named to the American National Register of Historical Places in February 2010.
+The 1980 Winter Olympics in Lake Placid, New York, United States, utilized seven sports venues.
+Five of these venues were originally used in the 1932 Winter Olympics and were upgraded for the 1980 Games with electronic scoreboards, enhanced refrigeration, and a new separate luge track.
+The 1980 Winter Olympics was the last to feature separate bobsleigh and luge tracks.
+Following a remarkably close finish in the cross-country skiing event, officials decided future competitions would be timed to the hundredth of a second, a standard later extended to biathlon events.
+At the speed skating oval, Eric Heiden won five gold medals, while the "Miracle on Ice" saw the Americans triumph over the Soviets at the Olympic Center.
+In the late 1990s, the luge track was replaced with a combination track for the Winter Goodwill Games.
+In February 2010, the sliding venue was added to the American National Register of Historical Places.